MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-platform-access.md

 A *centralized identity* uses a single location in the cloud and the integration of the Active Directory Service, control access, authentication, and applications.
 This approach provides better management from the IT team.
 For centralized Directory services, the best practice is to have only one Azure AD tenant.

 When you grant access to resources, use Azure AD-only groups for Azure control-plane resources and Azure AD Privileged Identity Management.
 Add on-premises groups to the Azure AD-only group if a group management system is already in place.

-> [!NOTE]
-> *Azure AD-only* is also known as *cloud only*.
+Note that *Azure AD-only* is also known as *cloud only*.

 By using Azure AD-only groups, you can add both users and groups that are synchronized from on-premises by using Azure AD Connect.
 You can also add Azure AD-only users and groups to a single Azure AD-only group, including guest users.